kubernetes101/kubecon2022/README.md

 - Why don't we use helm to deploy Kubernetes manifests?
   - The target audience for this repository is app developers so we chose simplicity for the Developer Experience.
   - In our daily work, we use Helm for deployments and it is installed in the `Codespace` should you want to use it.
+  - Flux also includes a helm-controller that allows you to declaratively use Helm in a GitOps workflow
 - Why `k3d` instead of `Kind`?
   - We love kind!
 Most of our code will run unchanged in kind (except the cluster commands)
   - We had to choose one or the other as we don't have the resources to validate both